Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 across the affected models rather than a source change. `ChunkSectionLayerHelper` is not a substitute; it only converts between layer and render type.

+**Block tooltips are gone on 26.1**

+Minecraft keeps `appendHoverText` on `Item`, adding a display parameter and swapping the list for a consumer, and removes it from `Block` entirely.
+Nothing in the game, NeoForge or Fabric offers a block-side replacement, so the fifteen block classes that had tooltips now compile that method only below 26.1 and contribute nothing on newer versions.

+Restoring them means moving the text onto the matching `BlockItem`, which changes how those blocks are registered.
+That is deliberate outstanding work, not an oversight.

+**Block entity persistence moves to ValueInput and ValueOutput**

+`loadAdditional` and `saveAdditional` no longer take a `CompoundTag` and a `HolderLookup.Provider`; they take `ValueInput` and `ValueOutput`.
+This affects the twenty-six `readNbt` and `writeNbt` implementations across thirteen classes.

+`ValueInput` exposes the same accessor shape the new `CompoundTag` does, `getStringOr`, `getIntOr`, `getBooleanOr` and the rest, so the bodies already converted for the `Optional` change carry over nearly unaltered.
+Only the signatures need guarding.

+Treat this as needing a client despite looking mechanical.
+It is the save and load path, so a mistake does not fail to compile and does not misdraw; it silently loses a player's block data on the next world reload.
+Verify by placing configured blocks, restarting the world, and confirming their settings survived.

 **Finish line**

 Both 26.1.2 nodes compile, the mod loads on each loader, and the packaging gap below is